IpsumRy/Login-Phishing/README.md

-# Cisco Login Phishing Template
+# Login Phishing Templates

+## Compatible with gophish
-INTENDED USE: EDUCATIONAL ONLY!
+## INTENDED USE: EDUCATIONAL ONLY!

+NOTE:
-It works but there is a complete mess of CSS and JS in the <head> section.
-Compatible with gophish
+Cisco's template works but there is a complete mess of CSS and JS in the <head> section about 3k LoC of CSS, just be aware.